paulang1807/learn-tech/docker/Readme_Docker.md

     - Use `-e` or `--env` flag to pass environment variables
     - Use `--network` flag to specify the network to connect to
         - Use `--net=host` to specify host network
-    - Use `--network-alias` to set a dns alias
+    - Use `--network-alias` to set a dns alias (Container name is used as dns alias by default)
     - Use `-v <[volume_name]:/<path_in_container>` flag to specify a volume
         - Specify a path instead of volume name to the left of the colon for creating bind volumes: `-v /<share_path_in_host>:/<path_in_container>`
 - Run bash shell when starting a new container: `docker container run -it --name nginx nginx bash`